-Pamela Ramsey Taylor: West Virginia Official Who Called Michelle Obama ‘Ape In Heels’ Fired, Rehired, Then Fired Againt
+Pamela Ramsey Taylor: West Virginia Official Who Called Michelle Obama ‘Ape In Heels’ Fired, Rehired, Then Fired Again

 She later submitted her resignation.

 It appears, however, that Taylor’s resignation was not the final word when it came to her employment with the Clay County Development Corp.
-On December 10, The Charleston Gazette-Mail reported that Taylor was going to get her job back.
+On December 10, the Charleston Gazette-Mail reported that Taylor was going to get her job back.

-What happened between mid-November, when she resigned, and mid-December, when it was announced that Taylor was getting her job back, is not clear, a of this writing.
+What happened between mid-November, when she resigned, and mid-December, when it was announced that Taylor was getting her job back, is not clear as of this writing.
 Gazette-Mail writer Ali Schmitz reported that, prior to her reinstatement, Taylor had been “on suspension,” suggesting that her resignation was never accepted and that her employer merely suspended her for a few weeks prior to re-hiring her.

 Nevertheless, Clay County Development Corp. acting manager Leslie McGlothin sent a letter to the West Virginia Bureau of Senior Services, stating that Taylor was scheduled to return to work on Friday, December 23.